vinay-IMOSEPFL/MultiBody-Dynamics-Data-Challenge/README.md

 This challenge presents a scenario involving multiple masses connected by springs & dampers, fixed at two ends, and falling under gravity.

-Participants will use trajectory data to predict future trajectories & forces, simulating the behavior of mulit-body dynamical systems.
+Participants will use trajectory data to predict future trajectories & forces, simulating the behavior of mulit-body dynamical systems applying physics bias in their models to create an efficient.

 ![7 masses](https://github.com/user-attachments/assets/2af412a9-90d8-40a8-8444-b935892afa80)